Manhattan

 Hours: Tue-Sat 12:00 PM - 6:00 PM

 Whitney Museum of American Art - A champion of contemporary American artists, offering completely free admission every Friday evening and the second Sunday of each month.
+NYPL Culture Pass also has free or cheap offers.

 Address: 99 Gansevoort St, New York, NY 10014